mdulin2/SC3/README.md

 	- Storage of favorite links (pictures, text files, etc.)
 	- Use this feature to grab data from a localhost server that is running.
 This is also known as SSRF
 - Regex Bypass Quiz
+- Client Side Trust of Bar Codes (9):
+	- Bar codes hold data.
+But, this data is known and cannot be trusted by itself.

 ### Memory Corruption
 - Buffer Overflow series (buf_series)(6):